seemscloud/.github/profile/README.md

 # ☁️ Seems Cloud

-**Seems Cloud** is a technology-driven organization focused on building tools, frameworks, and automation for modern cloud-native environments.
+Seems Cloud is a technology organization focused on building tools, frameworks, and automation for modern cloud-native environments.
-We specialize in infrastructure, observability, security, and developer productivity.
+The work covers infrastructure, observability, security, and developer productivity.

 ---